 Suggested for you

-If you have just done a semen analysis and have doubts as regards how to interpret the results, this article can be helpful: Sperm Test Results Explained – Interpretation & Normal Values.
+If you have just had a semen analysis and you are not very clear about the values you have obtained, we recommend that you continue reading here: Sperm Test Results Explained - Interpretation & Normal Values.

 Bartoov B, Eltes F, Pansky M, Lederman H, Caspi E, Soffer Y. Estimating fertility potential via semen analysis data.
 Hum Reprod 1993;8:65 – 70.